Baths of Constantine (Rome): 5th century

 The baths suffered greatly from fire and earthquake in the century after their construction.
 They were restored in 443 by the city prefect Petronius Perpenna Magnus Quadratinus, at which time it is probable that the colossal statues of the Dioscuri and horses, now in the Piazza del Quirinale, were set up within them.
 The Baths of Constantine probably remained in use until the Gothic War (535–554), when all but one of the aqueducts to the city of Rome were cut by the Ostrogoths.

 Rediscovery

 Enough of the structure was standing at the beginning of the sixteenth century to permit plans and drawings by architects of that period; these are the chief sources of our knowledge of the building.
-The remains were almost entirely destroyed in 1605–1621 during the construction of the Palazzo Rospigliosi, but some traces were found a century later, and since 1870.
-Some of these can now be seen beneath the Casino dell'Aurora.
+The remains were almost entirely destroyed in 1605–1621 during the construction of the Palazzo Rospigliosi, but some traces were found a century later, and later in the 1870s.
+Some of these remains can now be seen beneath the Casino dell'Aurora.